AlexErlewein/SpellSmut/docs/Extraction/WEAPONS_ARMOR_ICONS_DEEP_DIVE.md

 ### Special Category: `itm`
 - The `itm` category exists in the icon index data (`icon_index.json`) with 16 atlases
-- May use different extraction parameters than standard `item` category
-- Based on analysis, potentially uses 16x16 grid pattern instead of 8x8
+- Uses 16x16 grid pattern of 16x16px icons (256 icons per atlas)
+- Confirmed through analysis and extraction with modified script
-- Icons may be longer but not broader, or square in shape
+- Icons are square in shape, smaller than standard items
-- Requires further investigation to determine exact extraction settings

 ## Potential Issues and Challenges